 45CSR4 To Prevent and Control the Discharge of Air Pollutants into the Open Air Which Cause or Contributes to an Objectionable Odor or Odors: This State Rule shall not apply to the following source of objectionable odor until such time as feasible control methods are developed: Internal combustion engines.
 45CSR10 To Prevent and Control Air Pollution from the Emission of Sulfur Dioxide - Emissions from Indirect Heat Exchangers.
 WVDAQ has determined that 45CSR10 does not apply to natural gas fired engines.
+Also, the requirements for fuel burning units does not apply to HTR1, HTR2, and HTR3 because they have design heat inputs less than 10 mmBtu/hr and are exempt in accordance with 45CSR§10-10.1.
+The catalytic space heaters are not defined as fuel burning units.
 45CSR21 To Prevent and Control Air Pollution from the Emission of Volatile Organic Compounds: The facility is not located in a designated VOC County.
 Therefore, this State Rule does not apply.
-45CSR27 To Prevent and Control the Emissions of Toxic Air Pollutants: Natural gas is included as a petroleum product and contains less than 5% benzene by weight.
-45CSR§27-2.4 exempts equipment "used in the production and distribution of petroleum products providing that such equipment does not produce or contact materials containing more than 5% benzene by weight."
+45CSR27 To Prevent and Control the Emissions of Toxic Air Pollutants:Natural gas is included as a petroleum product and contains less than5% benzene by weight.
+45CSR§27-2.4 exempts equipment "used inthe production and distribution of petroleum products providing thatsuch equipment does not produce or contact materials containingmore than 5% benzene by weight."
 40 C.F.R.
-Part 60 Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution.
-The Storage Vessel requirements defined for transmission sources are not applicable to this site because there are no affected source storage vessels constructed or reconstructed after August 23, 2011 and on or before September 18, 2015 as stated in accordance with 40CFR§60.5365(e).
-No other affected sources were identified at this site.
+Part 60 Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Facilities.
+The facility does not meet the § 60.5430 definition of a Crude Oil and Natural Gas Production source category.
+Therefore, 40 C.F.R.
+Part 60 Subpart OOOO does not apply.